 Tourists who are planning a holiday with much sightseeing involved may like to consider the purchase of a Seville Card (Sevilla Card), which boasts unlimited usage of the city's public transportation, as well as free admission to museums and other attractions.
 The card also provides free trips on local sightseeing buses and cruises on the Guadalquivir River.

-Seville San Pablo Airport (SVQ) / Arriving by Air
+Seville International Airport - San Pablo Airport (SVQ) / Arriving by Air

 The is served by the San Pablo Airport

 Many of the main roads in and around Seville are fairly new and in good condition.
 When arriving by car from another country, visitors need no special documentation, just the relevant papers from your country, such as your driving licence, vehicle registration documents and insurance details.
 When hiring a car here, you simply need to show your current driving licence.

 - Citizens of EU member countries require a national driving licence to drive cars in Spain